trang-so-ciuu/Mobile-Game/README.md

 - Which markets combine high player scale with high ARPU?
 - How can these insights be translated into actionable monetization opportunities?

-The ultimate goal is to move from:

-**Data → Insight → Monetization Opportunity → Experiment Hypothesis**

 ---

 # 🎯 Business Objective